dhis2/training-docs/content/android/tg_maps.md

 ![](images/geospatial/image12.png)

-The First option will select the exact latitude and longitude of the phone
+1. The First option will select the exact latitude and longitude based on your current location.

-The Second option will open the map where you can select the location of your choice and Save it.
+2. The Second option will open the map where you can select the location of your choice and Save it.

 ![](images/geospatial/image5.png)

-STOP : Perform Exercise 1
+#### STOP - Perform Exercise 1

-## Demo Part 2
+## Part 2 - Program Stage Coordinates

 ### Capturing a Program Stage Coordinate

-This is again configured while designing the program.In this case we have set a Immunization stage in Immunization program and we have used Feature type as Point while configuring the program stage.
+This is also configured while designing the program.
+In this case we have set a Immunization stage in the Immunization program and we have used Feature type as Point while configuring the program stage.

-### Server Configuration:
+### Web Configuration:

-* Connect to the server with the Administrator account and go to Maintenance > Program
+* Connect to the web with the Administrator account and go to Maintenance > Program
 * Immunization Program and Program Stages
 * Select Immunization Program
 * Select Feature type as point